 For decades, mainstream agriculture has been extractive without directly accounting for the depletion of the natural capital.
 Consequently, agriculture has become one of the main drivers of environmental degradation, biodiversity loss and climate change.
 For example, the agricultural sector in Europe is responsible for an estimated 11% of total GHG emissions, most of which (66% per cent) is due to livestock production through enteric fermentation (49%) and manure management.

 Two EU guiding strategies (Biodiversity Strategy for 2030 and Farm to Fork), include targets aiming to reduce the impacts of the food system on the environment, fostering the transition to healthier, more sustainable and fairer food systems.
-Targets include significant reductions in the use of mineral fertilisers and pesticides, as well as an increased uptake of more environmentally sustainable farming practices and farm management systems.
+Targets include significant reductions in the use of mineral fertilisers and pesticides, as well as an increased uptake of more environmentally sustainable farming practices and farm management systems (see Chapter 3).

 The challenge is to decrease environmental impacts while guaranteeing food security and social standards, in a supportive economic environment that aligns with broader sustainability goals.
-Such shift involves acting on different parts of the food system.
+Such shift involves acting on different parts of the food system, by keeping a system approach (see Chapter 3).
 Changing human diets (consuming less animal products and more plant-based proteins) coupled to reducing food waste are pre-conditions for shifting production towards an increased environmental sustainability to avoid exceeding the planetary boundaries, while enhancing the regenerative capacity of natural capital (Muller at al. 2017, Poux and Aubert, 2018, Röös et al. 2020).

 In this frame, ecological approaches to farming such as agroecology are possible solutions for food systems transformation, enhancing food security, nutrition, health and wellbeing, livelihoods, soil health, biodiversity, sustainability, and ecosystem services (Bezner Kerr et al., 2023; Ceddia et al., 2024).